 The Trust qualifies as and has elected to be a Portfolio Investment Entity (PIE) for tax purposes.
 Under the PIE regime income is effectively taxed in the hands of the Unitholders and therefore the Trust has no income tax expense.
-Accordingly, no income tax expense is recognised in the Statement of Comprehensive Income.
-Income is disclosed gross of any resident and foreign withholding taxes deducted at source and the taxes are included in Unitholder tax liabilities in the Statement of Changes in Net Assets Attributable to Unitholders.
+Accordingly, no income tax expense is recognised in the Statement of Comprehensive Income is disclosed gross of any resident and foreign withholding taxes deducted at source and the taxes are included in Unitholder tax liabilities in the Statement of Changes in Net Assets Attributable to Unitholders.

 Under the PIE regime, the Manager attributes the taxable income of the Trust to Unitholders in accordance with the proportion of their interest in the Trust.
-The income attributed to each Unitholder is taxed at the Unitholder's "prescribed investor rate" (which is capped at 30%, reducing to 28% from 1 October 2010) on redemptions and annually at 31 March each year.
+The income attributed to each Unitholder is taxed at the Unitholder's "prescribed investor rate" (which is capped at 28%) on redemptions and annually at 31 March each year.